Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 |`long int`|-9,223,372,036,854,775,808|9,223,372,036,854,775,807|
 |`unsigned long int`|0|18,446,744,073,709,551,615|

-Once more, let me emphasize that the ranges shown in Tables 7.1, 7.2, and 7.3 aren’t mandated by the C standard and may vary from one compiler to another.
+Once more, let me emphasize that the ranges shown in Tables 7.1, 7.2, and 7.3 aren't mandated by the C standard and may vary from one compiler to another.
 One way to determine the ranges of the integer types for a particular implementation is to check the `<1imits.h>` header, which is part of the standard library.
 This header defines macros that represent the smallest and largest values of each integer type.

 <span class="C99Symbol"></span>